 “Everyday garment?
 Art object?
 Symbol of Japan? “ – Kimono: A Modern History – Book by Terry Satsuki Milhaupt

-A kimono is a long Japanese traditional dress which wraps around the body and has distinctively voluminous sleeves.
+A kimono is a long traditional Japanese dress that wraps around the body and has distinctively voluminous sleeves.
 It is tied around at the waist with the Obi belt.
-The elaborately tied Obi belt which could be as long as 12 feet or more is another distinguishing feature of the Kimono.
-The kimono used to be decorated with the wearers family crest.
+The elaborately tied Obi belt, which could be as long as 12 feet or more, is another distinguishing feature of the Kimono.
+The Kimono used to be decorated with the wearers’ family crest.

-In Japan a Kimono is worn by both men and women.
-It became the traditional clothing around late 700’s and everyone in Japan used to wear their Kimonos, all the time, men women and children.
-Since then Kimono has undergone many changes.
+In Japan, a Kimono is worn by both men and women.
+It became the traditional clothing around the late 700’s, and everyone in Japan used to wear their Kimonos, all the time, men, women, and children.
+Since then, Kimono has undergone many changes.

 Kimono was accepted as the traditional clothing of Japan for a long time.
 But with the Meiji era (from 1868) the Japanese government started discouraging Kimonos (Wafuku meaning Japanese clothes) and Japanese people were encouraged to adopt western clothes.

 Nowadays, Kimonos are worn only during special occasions like funerals, festivals, and weddings.

 Kimono is a wrap-around dress worn left front of the kimono overlapping the right front; worn the same way by both males and females.

 To wear a kimono in the traditional way you need a lot of accessories like the obi belt, and other accessories that will support the obi belt like Obimakura, Koshihimo, Obita, Datejime which gives the obi-belt support, make it look good and prevent it getting wrinkled and out of shape when tied around the body.